Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2019-08-20-InvFinalizer.md

 ------

 \\
-What got me thinking about this problem was a question on twitter by @paniq where he wanted to pack a 2D coordinate in a integer, perform an involution and unpack back to 2D.
+What got me thinking about this problem was a question on twitter by `paniq` where he wanted to pack a 2D coordinate in a integer, perform an involution and unpack back to 2D.
 This would allow to "statelessly" swap the data between pairs of coordinates for an entire grid in a random manner.
 My suggested attempt at a solution was something like this:

 {% highlight c %}
 // bad idea #1